Atlas-Looti/l8b2/packages/lootiscript/README.md

   end
 end

-// Start as thread using 'do' keyword local thread = do enemyAI() end
+// Start as background thread using 'do' block do enemyAI() end

-// Thread control
-thread.pause()   // Pause the thread
-thread.resume()  // Resume the thread
-thread.stop()    // Stop the thread

-// Check thread status
-if thread.status == "running" then
-  Console.log("Thread is active")
-end
+// The 'do' block executes immediately in the background
+// Main code continues without waiting print("This runs immediately, not waiting for enemyAI")
 ```

+**Note:** The `do` block creates a background execution context.
+There is no explicit thread control API (pause/resume/stop) - use control variables or flags to manage thread lifecycle.

 ### Timing Functions